Authorization Rules

 To see all information about updating an authorization rule, see the full API specification here.

 This request changes the state of the authorization rule to INACTIVE, effectively disabling it.
-The rule will no longer affect transaction authorizations, but can be modified if necessary.
+The rule will no longer affect transaction authorizations.

 Clearing Drafts